PataphysicalSociety/soupault.app/site/reference-manual.md

 If you want to clear the cache and build everything from scratch, you can run `soupault --force`.

+Since soupault 4.5.0, you can also completely disable caching even if it's enabled in the config: if you run `soupault --no-caching`, it will not attempt to create the cache directory or cache any outputs.

 Soupault creates a subdirectory in the cache for each page to associate cached objects with their sources.
 When a page source file changes, its sub-cache is automatically invalidated and cleared, so in most cases you don't need to worry about stale cache